Everything You Need to Know About Legal Weed in California

 Can I take cannabis on a plane?According to federal law, cannabis is still illegal.
 However, TSA's priority is not finding the nug you're taking with you on vacation.
 In a statement provided to Thrillist, TSA spokesperson Carrie Harmon said:

 “TSA’s focus is on terrorism and security threats to the aircraft and its passengers.
 TSA’s screening procedures, which are governed by federal law, are focused on security and are designed to detect potential threats to aviation and passengers.
 As has always been the case, if during the security screening procedures an officer discovers an item that may violate the law, TSA refers the matter to law enforcement.
 Law enforcement officials determine whether to initiate a criminal investigation.”

 Local law enforcement, assuming what you've got is under the state limit, may at worst decide that you need to toss it.
 Both the LAPD and Orange County Sheriff's Department indicated to USA Today that they were pretty unconcerned about a little weed.
 Still, if you're just flying from, say, LA to San Francisco or Denver, it might be more fun to visit a local dispensary once you've landed.
 If you’re flying into or out of a state where marijuana is illegal, you may wish to exercise greater caution.
 Check out our comprehensive guide to sneaking weed on a plane for even more info and tips.

-You can buy it whenever you like, but many dispensaries will be having parties.
+Is there a particular reason to buy marijuana on 4/20 and not, say, 4/21?You can buy it whenever you like, but many dispensaries will be having parties.
 Browner noted that both AAHSWEHO and her other dispensary, OG Collective in Cathedral City, are among them.
 After you’ve figured out what adult-use dispensaries are in your area, check out their websites or social media pages to see if they’ve got anything planned.